⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Is the Strong app worth it?

-Yes, Strong is worth it for lifters who want simple, reliable workout tracking without extra features.
+Yes, Strong is worth it for lifters who want a minimalist, reliable workout log without extra features.
 The app excels at its core function - logging workouts quickly and accurately.
-However, if you want AI coaching or advanced analytics, alternatives like PRPath offer more value despite higher prices.
+However, if you want a conversational AI coach, nutrition tracking, or fasting tools, alternatives like PRPath offer an all-in-one experience Strong doesn't try to match.

 How much does Strong app cost?